 The "change" of reference is not simply refraining from unacceptable conduct.
-Properly perceived, stopping the use of drugs is not the "change" of reference!
-Refraining from immoral practices is not that "change!"
-Stopping the practice of stealing, or lying, or maltreatment of one's neighbor, is not that "change."
+Properly perceived, stopping the use of drugs is not "change!"
+Refraining from immoral practices is not "change!"
+Stopping the practice of stealing, or lying, or maltreatment of one's neighbor, is not "change."
 All of those things can be accomplished without Jesus, without the Spirit, and without beholding the glory of the Lord.
-It is WHAT WE BECOME that constitutes "change," not merely what we cease to be.
+It is what we become that constitutes "change," not merely what we cease to be.

 One might argue that such a definition is not significant enough - that what we do not do is a most critical part of being "changed."
 From one point of view, this may appear to be a correct assessment - but it is not altogether proper.
 When "change" is defined by what we no longer do, it is because ceasing this or that is what produced the change.
 Such a change was not the result of ones nature, or basic constitution, but of a disciplinary approach.
-Proper spiritual change is the REASON for ceasing sinful habits, not the result of that cessation.
-That is, a moral change has taken place in the individual that has made transgression repulsive to the one who is "changed."
+Proper spiritual image" is a moral and spiritual change is the reason for ceasing sinful habits, not the result of that cessation.
+That is, a moral change has taken place in the individual that has made transgression repulsive.

-But let us get more to the text, and leave this philosophical approach.
-It is what we are changed "into" that is the real point!
-As we behold the glory of the Lord in the Gospel, we are "changed INTO the same image" that we are beholding!
+But let us get more to the text. and leave this philosophical approach.
+It is transformation.
+That is, it is an inward change that impacts the entirety of our life in this world, and before the Lord "with whom we have to do" (Heb 4:13).
+We are being "transformed by the renewing of our mind" (Rom 12:2), or "renewed in the spirit of your mind" (Eph.
+4:23).
+That is, we are being brought to what we are changed "into" that is the real point!
+As we behold the glory of the Lord in the Gospel, we are "changed into the same image" that we are beholding!
 The reflected image that we are beholding is not our own, but that of Jesus Christ - "the face of Jesus Christ" (4 Cor 4:6).
 In other words, we become "like Him" - which is the predestinated purpose of God (Rom 8:29).